rtb523/UE4-GHA-Engine/README.md

 # UE4 + GitHub Actions - example engine build

-This is a build system demonstration for the UE4 engine.
+this is a build system demonstration for the UE4 engine.

 The engine source code is stored in a private GitHub repo.
 This repo contains just the build instructions.
 It builds using GitHub Actions, using a self-hosted runner.
 The result is an installed build, similar to what Epic Games Launcher offers.
 The build is stored in a [Longtail](https://github.com/DanEngelbrecht/longtail) cloud store.
 [Google Cloud Platform](https://cloud.google.com/gcp) is used for VMs and storage.